grantmcdermott/grantmcdermott.github.io/_posts/2019-12-16-interaction-effects.md

 #>      wt 1.0000 1.0000 -7.7676 2.2903 -3.3916 0.0007 -12.2565 -3.2788
 ```

-While this works well here, we can also begin to see some downsides.
+While this works well in the present example, we can also begin to see some downsides.
 It requires several extra coding steps and comes with its own specialised syntax.
 Moreover, underneath the hood, **margins** relies on a numerical delta method that can dramatically increase computation time and memory use for even moderately sized real-world problems.
 (Is your dataset bigger than 1 GB?
-[Good luck](https://github.com/leeper/margins/issues/130){:target="_blank"} with that.)
+[Good luck](https://github.com/leeper/margins/issues/130){:target="_blank"}.)
 Another problem is that margins does not support all model classes.
 (See [here](https://github.com/leeper/margins/issues/101){:target="_blank"}.)

 So, what about the alternative?
 Does our little syntax trick work here too?
 The good news is that, yes, it's just as simple as it was before.